 Are you a newcomer to keeping goats and wondering how you’re going to effectively confine goats and keep these adorable critters safe?
 Maybe you’re still in the planning stages of raising goats, but all you’ve heard is how easily they escape?

 Goats are beautiful creatures, but they do require specific fencing options to confine them as they can be both destructive and wildly inquisitive.
 I’m going to share with you what your options are and bring a few things to light you should consider before deciding on the right fencing for your goats.

 Here are the fencing options and considerations you should bring into play when considering how to confine goats:

-Regardless of what type of fence you choose, your fence should be between four and five feet in height.
+Regardless of what type of fence you choose, your fence should be between 4-5-feet in height.
 The larger the breed, the taller the fence.

 However, if you’re raising a smaller breed of goats, be sure to consider a fence which is durable at the bottom because they’ll be more likely to squeeze under it.
 With these points in mind, here are the fencing options you can choose from:

 Woven wire fence is a heavy-duty fencing option with larger grids.
 This style of fence is pricier and would work best if your goats aren’t being raised on a large pasture area because of the expense of the project.